Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 }
 ```

-This also works with mutable references but, bare in mind, only one thread can access the mutable reference and it must
+This also works with mutable references but, bear in mind, only one thread can access the mutable reference, and it must
 end before we can access our data again.